pyta-uoft/pyta/docs/debug/index.md

     func_multi_line()
 ```

-When this is run, variables within the `func_multi_line` function are captured, and memory models are outputted to the calling directory for every line of code.
-For the expected output of this function, see the snapshots in `tests/test_debug/snapshot_manager_testing_snapshots/func_multi_line`.
+When this function is run, variables within `func_multi_line` are captured, and memory models are output to the calling directory for every line of code.
+For the expected output, refer to the snapshots in `tests/test_debug/snapshot_manager_testing_snapshots/func_multi_line`.

 ### API